khanhha/crack_segmentation/README.md

 ![](./assets/like_crack.jpg)

-- crack with moss: there're moss on crack.
-These cases occur a lot in practice.
+- crack with moss: there is moss on crack.
+These cases occur a lot in reality.

 ![](./assets/crack_with_moss.jpg)